 - Essays may include a title and footnotes, but these elements are not required.
 Titles and footnotes do not count toward the 500 word limit.

 - Only one essay will be considered per student.
 If a student submits more than one essay, the most recent submission will be the one that is considered.

-- The deadline to enter the contest is 11:59 PM Pacific Standard Time on Saturday, April 18, 2020.
+- The deadline to enter the contest is 11:59 PM in the student’s own time zone on Saturday, April 16, 2022.
 Late entries will not be accepted unless the delay was caused by a malfunction of the Americans Against Gun Violence online entry system.

 - Twelve contest winners will be selected from the essays submitted.

 - The Americans Against Gun Violence Board of Directors will establish a panel of members to judge essays based on accuracy, originality, clarity, cohesiveness, and overall impact.

 - Essay judges will be blinded to all student identifying information.

 - Contest winners will be notified by email by Monday, May 16, 2022.